peetw/foundation_postgres/performance_tuning.md

 # Performance tuning

-These are activities used to optimise a database, to correct poorly-written SQL, poor session management, misconfigured db parameters, I/O issues, etc. Starts with information collection, then analysis, followed by implementation of solution(s).
+These are activities used to optimize a database, to correct poorly-written SQL, poor session management, misconfigured db parameters, I/O issues, etc. Starts with information collection, then analysis, followed by implementation of solution(s).